Little House In the Big Woods ESL Lesson Plan [Free PDF]

 Encourage students to reflect on how the lesson enhanced their language skills by immersing them in a historical context.
 Prompt them to consider how the new vocabulary and understanding of pioneer life can be applied to their language development, both in written and spoken English.
 This reflection can help students recognize the practical value of learning within a specific thematic context.

-See also Love You Forever ESL Lesson Plan [Free PDF]
+See also The Idiot ESL Lesson Plan [Free PDF]

 Why this topic is great for ESL learning